 English as a Second Language (ESL) Cape Fear Literacy Council offers free English classes for people who speak other languages and who are 16 and older.
 We provide English skills for communicating in daily life.
-We also help students meet their goals, whether they want to get better jobs, get their GEDs, go to a university, or become U.S. citizens.
+We also help students meet their goals, whether they want to get better jobs, get their GEDs, or go to a university.

 English classes are offered on Monday and Wednesday mornings from 9:30-11:00 a.m. and on Tuesday and Thursday evenings from 6:30-8:30 p.m.